SophieAu/imperial-splendour-site/data/content/posts/2024-03-11-imperial-splendour-rise-of-the-republic-v1-3-united-provinces-developers-blog.md

 Act decisively, before we turn into a mere pawn in a chess game.

-### So here is part of the army that may help you restore our decadent strength and, maybe, even defy the balance of power of Europe... and further**:**
+### So here is part of the army that may help you restore our decadent strength and, maybe, even defy the balance of power of Europe... and further:

 Dragoon of the "Garde Dragonders" and Officer of the "Hollandse Garde":